 #404 Workstation's default video player (Totem) requires gstreamer1-vaapi for video acceleration

-Closed: Won't fix 6 months ago by catanzaro.
-Opened 6 months ago by jrelvas.
+Closed: Won't fix a year ago by catanzaro.
+Opened a year ago by jrelvas.

 First issue!
 Let me know if I'm doing something wrong :)